PanosEconomou/notes/Analysis/Distributions.md

 \omega)
 $$

 where $h$ is the Heaviside function.
 Here is a plot of how this looks like (Notice that I am plotting the absolute value on the left side.
-The actual function is complex valued so it doesn’t make sense).
+The actual function is complex valued so to plot it would be uglier).

 ![singular-fourier](_Distributions.assets/singular-fourier.svg)